nikolaev-i/Final-Project-Assessment-for-Scalefocus-Academy/README.md

 ```
 ---
+# Yaml changes
 From chart.yaml we can see we are pulling images for WordPress, MariaDB, Memecache and Bitnami Common(common templates).
 Also i'm taining one of the nodes due to different architecture which might cause Issues during deployments

-Update: The master node has worn out the sd-card and has failed, I'm moving the k3s to and x86_64 machine
+**Update:** The master node has worn out the sd-card and has failed, I'm moving the k3s to an x86_64 machine

 Changing values.yaml from ```type: LoadBalancer -> type: ClusterIP```
+Restricting deployment access

+# Test run
 And we install the helm chart
 ```bash
 helm install wp charts/bitnami/wordpress